LRAgent: Efficient KV Cache Sharing for Multi-LoRA LLM Agents: Experiments

 \textbf{Training Settings}\; For shared-$A$ multi-LoRA, we simplify the dynamic token-wise routers used in prior work~\cite{tian2024hydralora} into a static assignment that selects agent-specific LoRA weights for each predefined role.
-Under this setting, we observe an accuracy gain over naive multi-LoRA, both with and without cache sharing methods (see Appendix~\ref{appendix:shared_a}).
+Under this setting, we observe an accuracy gain over naive multi-LoRA, both with and without cache sharing methods even in mixed domain settings (see Appendix~\ref{appendix:shared_a} and ~\ref{appendix:multi_domain}).
 We therefore use the shared-$A$ weights for our main accuracy evaluations.
 Since shared-$A$ is implemented by duplicating the same $A$ weights across agents, it does not change the multi-LoRA architecture, and therefore does not affect efficiency comparisons.
-Unless stated otherwise, we use rank $r=8$ on query and value projections.
-Additional training hyperparameters and loss curves are reported in the Appendix~\ref{appendix:hyperparam}.
-Additional accuracy and efficiency results for LoRA applied to the query, key, value, and output projections with the same number of trainable parameters are provided in Appendix~\ref{appendix:qkvo}.
-Our method still performs better than the LoRA variations.
+We applied LoRA with rank $r=8$ on query and value projections.
+Accuracy and efficiency results for LoRA applied to the query, key, value, and output projections are provided in Appendix~\ref{appendix:qkvo}, where our setting exhibits dominant accuracy.
+Detailed training hyperparameters and loss curves are reported in the Appendix~\ref{appendix:hyperparam}.

 \textbf{Baselines}\; We compare against the default \texttt{Non-Shared} baseline, and several cache sharing methods.
-These include a fully shared baseline, denoted as \texttt{FullShared}, which shares the entire KV cache across agents without any recomputation, and DroidSpeak.
-For DroidSpeak, we follow the official configuration and recompute the top 33\% most sensitive layers at runtime, selected by probing HotpotQA accuracy, matching the Pareto-optimal setting reported in ~\cite{liu2026droidspeak}.
+These include \texttt{FullShared}, which shares the entire KV cache across agents without any recomputation, and DroidSpeak.
+For DroidSpeak, we follow the official Pareto-optimal configuration in in ~\cite{liu2026droidspeak} and recompute the top 33\% most sensitive layers at runtime, selected by probing HotpotQA accuracy.
 The selected layers are listed in the Appendix~\ref{appendix:droidspeak}.
-We note that prefix-aware positional embedding matching methods such as KVLink, KVFlow, and KVComm reduce to \texttt{FullShared} in our setup because the prefixes are identical across agents.
+We note that prefix-aware positional embedding matching methods such as KVLink, KVFlow, and KVComm reduce to \texttt{FullShared} in our setup with identical agent prefixes.